BabylonJS/OldDocumentationSite/content/how_to/mesh/Parametric_Shapes.md

 PG_TITLE: Parametric Shapes
 ---

-# How To Create Parametric Shapes
+# Parametric Shapes

-## Names
-The appearance of the set shapes can generally be determined by their name.
-This is not true of parametric shapes which through their parameters can be bent, and twisted and turned.
+Unlike set shapes the form of a parametric shape cannot generally be determined by their name as it depends on the parametric values applied to the shape.

 The _MeshBuilder_ method uses a number of options that you can set or just settle for the default values.
-Whilst some options such as size or diameter have an obvious meaning others such as updataable or faceUV require [Further Reading](#further-reading).
+Whilst some options such as size or diameter have an obvious meaning, some such as instance require an explanation before proceeding.
+Others such as frontUV require [Further Reading](#further-reading).

-## Updatable
+## Instance

-Where a parametric shape has an updatable parameter in its options it means that it is possible to alter the data associated with each vertex of the mesh and so alter the shape of the mesh.
-For more information see [Updating Vertices](/how_to/Updating_Vertices.html).

-When in addition the shape has an instance parameter in its options then its shape can be updated by using MeshBuilder with instance set to the name of the shape.
+When in addition the shape has an instance parameter in its options then its shape can be updated by changing the options' values and then using MeshBuilder with instance set to the name of the shape, provided the following conditions are met

+1. the updatable option is set to true;
+2. the number of elements within any array used for an option remains the same;

 In practice all the parametric shapes, except for the Lathe and Polygon (both Create and Extend), can have their shape updated in this way by using the already created instance of the mesh.

+Where it is possible two playground examples will be given, the first creating a mesh and the second updating it with the instance option.

+# How To Create Parametric Shapes

 ## Lines
 Creates a continguous series of line segments from a list of points.
-You must set at least the _points_ property.
+You must set at least the _points_ option.
-On update, you must set the _points_ and _instance_ properties.
+On update, you must set the _points_ and _instance_ options.

 Example :
 ```javascript